saidulislam2003/Covid-19-Analysis/README.md

   - `pandas`: For data manipulation and cleaning.
   - `matplotlib` and `seaborn`: For data visualization.
   - `numpy`: For numerical operations.
+  - `scikitlearn`: For calculating correlation among all integer columns

 ---